The Amazing Race 13: Critical response

 The Amazing Race 13 received mixed-to-positive reviews.
 Diana Steenbergen of IGN called this another successful season writing that "for the most part, the race was designed well, and the tasks were often very funny" and "this season was cast with an adequate bunch of contestants".
 Arthur Perkins of Reality Wanted praised this season's cast and wrote that "AR13 will rank high on my list of topnotch Amazing Races."
 Heather Havrilesky of Salon wrote that even after 13 seasons the show "remain entertaining regardless of the personalities involved."
 Josh Wolk of Entertainment Weekly wrote that he felt indifferent by the end of the season.
 Michael Hewitt of the Orange County Register called this "a sometimes maddening season."
 Reece Forward of Screen Rant ranked this season as the show's best praising the cast, humor, and story arcs writing that "It's a season that gets lost in the shuffle a lot of the time due to following one of the most popular seasons among fans, and preceding a season that marked a clear change in the show" but "when it gets the attention it deserves, it's clear that season 13 stands well on its own as one of the funniest, most endearing seasons of The Amazing Race with a unique cast, gorgeous locations, and consistent positive quality episode to episode."
 In 2016, this season was ranked 16th out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
 In 2021, Val Barone of TheThings ranked this season as the show's 6th best season.
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.